John Buschman

 John Buschman is buried in Kensal Green Cemetery, along with:

-Hannah Jane Campion Buschman (daughter-in-law), d.
-1875
+Hannah Jane Campion Buschman, d.
+1870

 Mary E Holloway, d.
 1875 (Hannah's sister)